The-Ghost-Crew/Shiritori_htmls/README.md

-# Shiritori_Achievements_htmls
+# Shiritori_HTMLs

-The hosting service for websites containing advanced achievement information and related resources for Super-Shiritori projects.
+The official hosting repository for HTML pages, tools, resources, and other web-based content related to Super-Shiritori and its associated projects.

 ## Purpose

-This repository exists primarily as a hosting platform for GitHub Pages.
-Content is stored here for accessibility, efficiency, and ease of maintenance instead of relying on services such as Google Docs or similar document-hosting platforms.
+This repository primarily exists as a GitHub Pages hosting platform.
+It serves as a centralized location for interactive pages, documentation, event resources, experiments, achievements, utilities, and other materials that are more practical to maintain as websites rather than traditional documents.

 ## Community Guidelines

-While this repository is publicly accessible, visitors are asked to respect the following guidelines:
+Although this repository is publicly accessible, visitors are asked to respect the following guidelines:

-- Please avoid using repository contents to gain unfair advantages, bypass intended discovery methods, or otherwise cheat within associated projects.
+- Please do not use repository contents to gain unfair advantages, bypass intended progression systems, or access information before it is intended to be available.
-- Please be respectful toward the project, its contributors, and community members.
+- Please be respectful toward the project, its contributors, and the wider community.
-- Do not claim authorship of code, text, designs, or other materials found here.
+- Do not claim authorship of code, text, designs, assets, or other materials found within this repository.
-- Do not repurpose, redistribute, or reupload repository contents without permission.
+- Do not repurpose, redistribute, mirror, or reupload substantial portions of repository contents without permission.
-- Do not copy substantial portions of the code or website structure for your own projects without permission.
+- Do not copy significant amounts of code, layouts, or website structures for unrelated projects without permission.
-- Do not use repository contents for AI training, dataset creation, automated data collection, or similar purposes without permission.
+- Do not use repository contents for AI training, dataset generation, automated scraping, or similar activities without explicit permission.
-- Do not intentionally exploit bugs, vulnerabilities, or unintended behaviors discovered within hosted pages.
+- Do not intentionally exploit bugs, vulnerabilities, or unintended behaviors within hosted pages or associated systems.
-- If you discover issues, consider reporting them rather than abusing them.
+- If you discover issues or vulnerabilities, please report them rather than abusing them.
+- Please use hosted tools and resources responsibly and in the spirit in which they were created.

 ## Important Notice

-Because this repository is public, all files, source code, HTML, CSS, JavaScript, and related assets may be visible to visitors.
-Nothing contained within this repository should be considered secret, private, or protected from inspection.
+Because this repository is public, all source files, including HTML, CSS, JavaScript, images, and other assets, may be inspected, downloaded, or analyzed by visitors.
+Nothing within this repository should be considered secret, private, or protected from public viewing.

-These guidelines represent the wishes of the repository owner and are intended to promote fair use and respect for the project.
+These guidelines represent the wishes of the repository owner and contributors and are intended to encourage fair use, respect, and responsible participation within the community.